 How to Use Interdental Brushes to Floss

 An interdental brush is also known as an interproximal brush.
 It is a small brush typically equipped with a plastic handle, making it easy to get a good grip as you floss.
 These brushes are recommended if you have metal braces.

 An interdental brush may come in an I or L shape.
 An I-shaped interdental brush is used for the front teeth and can be bent at the desired angle by curving the plastic tip.
 An extension cap can also be attached to reach the back teeth using an I-shaped brush.
 On the other hand, L-shaped brushes are best for the back teeth at a fixed angle.
 To use an interdental brush:

 - Using water, paste, or gel, lubricate the interdental brush

-- Move the brush back and forth along the surface of the tooth for about two to three times by angling it to clean both sides of a tooth
+- Holding it like a pencil (or however you are comfortable), begin on the top rear, working your way around.
+Carefully slide the brush’s tip into the interdental triangle.
+Move the brush back and forth along the surface of the tooth for about two to three times by angling it to clean both sides of a tooth

 - Rinse the mouth with warm water.
 Also, make sure to wash the brush with warm water to sterilize it.